logzio/logz-docs/_source/user-guide/integrations/custom-endpoints.md

 If you decide to open a port on your firewall for a Logz.io custom endpoint, follow these best practices:

-* Make sure to add a verification token in the JSON payload of the custom endpoint and verify that the token exists on the receiving end.
+* We strongly advise that you add a verification token in the JSON payload of the custom endpoint and verify that the token exists on the receiving end.
 * Allow external access only to this specific endpoint.

 Here's an example of a JSON payload for an alert that includes a verification token: